ArchismanKarmakar/Facebook-Phishing-page-php/README.md

 ## ⚠️⚠️ DISCLAIMER!!! ⚠️⚠️

-Hacking is illegal, This is made for educational purpose only.
+Hacking is illegal!
+This project is only made for educational purpose only.
 I shall not not be responsible for any kind of mis-use of this tool or any nuisance created with this tool.
 Please check the regulations of your country, target and ISP before using this tool.